 The boardwalk features built-in amphitheater seating, which multi-functions as gathering spaces or outdoor classroom spaces.
 Installed sensor lighting enhances the setting for evening functions.

-For educational groups, faith-based retreats, or corporate gatherings, the new Bunkhouse on the Learning Campus provides comfortable sleeping quarters for guests.
-Groups can organize, relax, and plan their Gulf State Park activities in the Bunkhouse common building which features comfortable sitting areas and spacious meeting spaces.
+For educational groups, faith-based retreats, or corporate gatherings, the Bunkhouse on the Learning Campus provides comfortable sleeping quarters for guests.
+The Bunkhouse common building features inviting sitting areas indoors as well as a screened-in porch.
+Groups can organize, relax, and plan their Gulf State Park activities at ease.

 Additionally, the Bunkhouse has two sleeping cabins capable of housing up to 64 people.
-Each sleeping cabin is comprised of 32 beds (16 bunk beds), in addition to four individual bathrooms, four individual showers, and complimentary laundry facilities.
+Each sleeping cabin is comprised of 32 beds (16 bunk beds), in addition to four individual bathrooms and four individual showers.

 There is also a residential kitchen and dining area, so groups may prepare snacks or meals within their living quarters.
 The Bunkhouse provides convenient amenities, so visiting groups can meet, sleep, and eat comfortably while still staying on the park grounds.